How to Install WordPress: The Quickest and Easiest Methods

 This tool helps to create a PHP and MySQL server on your machine.
 In other words, it provides all the necessary ingredients to run a WordPress environment locally for testing purposes.

-Installing MAMP and Creating a Database
+Install MAMP and Create a Database

 Just like you would install WordPress manually on shared hosting, you must prepare your web server and database first: